Workers' Compensation Claims and the Automobile Industry

 - Falls from heights

-Companies are required to post in a common work area a list of at least six doctors who are authorized to treat on-the-job injuries.
+Companies must post a list of at least six doctors who are authorized to treat on-the-job injuries in a common work area.
 Workers may select the doctor who provides their medical care from the list of doctors posted by the employer.

 - Temporary Total Disability Benefits

 - Temporary Partial Disability Benefits

 - Permanent Partial Disability Benefits

 Medical treatment, disability benefits, vocational rehabilitation, and death benefits can all be provided by workers' compensation.

 As part of workers' compensation, you are entitled to reasonable medical care to treat your injuries.
 Emergency treatment, doctors' appointments, imaging tests, lab work, and surgery may all be considered appropriate medical care.
 If you fractured your arm while working in auto manufacturing, your workers' compensation insurer should cover emergency care, treatment, an X-ray, and prescription medication.